Geniejohn/MT2531-Graphics-Programming---Assignment-1-Pacman---Reupload/README.md

 We made a lot of different classes and some sub-classes which each do their own different thing.

 We had extensive use of commits and detailed messages.
-We used the issueboard on GitLab with proper labels.
+We used the issue-board on GitLab with proper labels.